groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/loading-documents/specify-encoding-when-loading-documents.md

 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---
-You can specify the encoding using the [LoadOptions](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/loadoptions).
+You can specify the encoding using [LoadOptions](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/loadoptions).

 This feature is supported for the following documents: